 As a business person or professional you may have an idea of what a business is worth.
 Other people you know and trust may have shared their opinion.
 Or you may have witnessed a sale of a similar company and noted the selling price.

 Most owners have a good idea of just how valuable the business is to them.
-If the company brings in steady income, you may expect that that income stream is worth a lot.
+So if the company brings in steady income, you may expect that that income stream is worth a lot.

 A surprise comes when a business owner sees the offer terms that differ considerably from what was expected.
 If the buyers make an offer well below the anticipated price, business owners often feel a sense of resentment.